John Sainsbury, Baron Sainsbury of Preston Candover: Business career

-Lord Sainsbury joined Sainsbury's in 1950 (the year the first self-service store opened in Croydon), working in the grocery department.
+Sainsbury joined Sainsbury's in 1950 (the year the first self-service store opened in Croydon), working in the grocery department.
 The next year he became a buyer.
 He later became in charge of many other aspects of the business, including bacon buying in 1956.
-He became a director of the Company, then known as J. Sainsbury Ltd., in 1958, becoming Deputy chairman in 1967 following his father Alan Sainsbury's retirement.
+He became a director of the company, then known as J. Sainsbury Ltd., in 1958, becoming deputy chairman in 1967 following his father Alan Sainsbury's retirement.

-Lord Sainsbury took over from his uncle Sir Robert Sainsbury as chairman and chief executive in 1969.
+He took over from his uncle Sir Robert Sainsbury as chairman and chief executive in 1969.
 At the time, although Sainsbury's had always been the largest UK grocery retailer by market share since 1922, Tesco's profits were double those of Sainsbury's, and Marks & Spencer's were nine times those of Sainsbury's.

-He led the company on to the London Stock Exchange on 12 July 1973, which was at the time the largest flotation ever.
-Dubbed "The sale of the century" by the press, his family at the time retained control with an 85% stake.
-Whilst his cousin, David Sainsbury, inherited his father Robert Sainsbury's entire 18% shareholding, Lord Sainsbury had to split his father Alan Sainsbury's 18% stake with his younger brothers The Hon.
-Simon Sainsbury and The Rt Hon.
+Sainsbury led the company on to the London Stock Exchange on 12 July 1973, which was at the time the largest flotation ever.
+Dubbed "the sale of the century" by the press, his family at the time retained control with an 85% stake.
+While his cousin David Sainsbury inherited his father Robert Sainsbury's entire 18% shareholding, Sainsbury had to split his father Alan Sainsbury's 18% stake with his younger brothers the Hon.
+Simon Sainsbury and the Rt Hon.
 Sir Timothy Sainsbury, and so they held 6% each.

-During his 23 years as chairman, Sainsbury's replaced all its 82 counter service stores with modern supermarkets, and the number of UK grocery stores increased from 244 stores (including 162 self-service shops) to 313 supermarkets, whilst the average size of new supermarkets increased from 8120 sqft to 34980 sqft.
+During his 23 years as chairman, Sainsbury's replaced all its 82 counter service stores with modern supermarkets, and the number of UK grocery stores increased from 244 stores (including 162 self-service shops) to 313 supermarkets, while the average size of new supermarkets increased from 8120 sqft to 34980 sqft.
 The range of products increased from 4,000 (including 1,500 own brand products) to 16,000 (including 8,000 own brand products).
-He was said to personally taste own brand products himself to make sure he was satisfied with its quality control, and personally approved every own brand product packaging design himself before the official launch of each new own brand product.
+He was said personally to taste own brand products himself to make sure he was satisfied with its quality control, and personally approved every own brand product packaging design himself before the official launch of each new own brand product.
 He was said to turn up unannounced at stores by helicopter to patrol the aisles and highlight deficiencies.

 He led Sainsbury's into the United States through the purchase of Shaw's, a US supermarket chain, and started both the Homebase and Savacentre ventures.
-Shaw's and Homebase have since been sold, whilst Savacentre has been re-branded under the core Sainsbury's brand.
+Shaw's and Homebase have since been sold, while Savacentre has been re-branded under the core Sainsbury's brand.